 The Bad Side of Ductless Range Hood

-Poor air quality: A ductless range hood draws toxic fumes from the kitchen, which grease mixes with a variety of hazardous chemicals, and filters, and returns them.
+Poor air quality: A ductless hood vent draws toxic fumes from the kitchen, which grease mixes with a variety of hazardous chemicals, and filters, and returns them.
 There is a risk of lung diseases as a result of this method, which does not bring long-term success.

-Hard maintenance: Since ductless kitchen hoods suck dirty air and recirculate it through the filter and send it back, grease, and oil accumulates in the filter.
+Hard maintenance: Since ductless vent kitchen hoods suck dirty air and recirculate it through the filter and send it back, grease, and oil accumulates in the filter.
 That’s why you have to clean the charcoal filters regularly.
 Which costs both money and time.

 How Do I Know If My Range Hood Is Ducted?

 The term “ducted range hood” refers to any range hood with a duct outside.
 The ducted range hood emits kitchen grease, smoke, and harmful substances through the ductwork.
-Also, when you turn on the machine and you see the range hood fan sending air out of the house through ductwork then you should understand that it is a ducted range hood not ductless.
+Also, when you turn on the machine and you see the range hood fan sending air out of the house through ductwork then you should understand that it is a ducted hood not ductless.

+How to tell if range hood is ducted?
 The duct/pipe connects the inside with outside air.
 This is the mechanism for the expulsion of airborne particles from the kitchen.
 This is the difference between ductless and ducted range hoods.
 Ducted range hood ductwork can be installed on your kitchen room cabinet, ceiling, or wall.
 Where under cabinet ducted range hood cabinet or through the wall and wall mount ducted range hoods must be installed through the wall.
 The ductwork range of the ducted machine varies horizontally or vertically depending on the type of hood.

 What Is a Ducted Range Hood?